 This activity will help develop a strategy and action plan for the World Bank's South Asia Energy Unit to support client countries in promoting clean and efficient biomass cookstove with an initial focus on Bangladesh and Nepal.
-The ultimate beneficiaries of this work will be poor women children in those households, suffer who more heavily from the smoke from traditional cookstoves.
+The ultimate beneficiaries of this work will be poor households, particularly the women and children in those households, suffer who more heavily from the smoke from traditional cookstoves.